Will Walking on a Torn Meniscus Make it Worse?

 Causes of Torn Meniscus

-Trauma or injury to the knee joint
+Trauma or Injury to the Knee Joint

 One of the leading causes of a torn meniscus is trauma or injury to the knee joint.
-This can occur during activities such as sports, falls, and accidents.
-Sudden twisting or bending motions while bearing weight can put significant stress on the meniscus, causing it to tear.
-Additionally, traumatic injuries to the knee, such as ligament tears or fractures, can increase the risk of developing a torn meniscus.
+The torn meniscus can occur during activities such as sports, falls, and accidents.
+When we suddenly twist or bend motions, we will put too much stress on the meniscus, causing it to tear.
+Additionally, people who suffer from traumatic injuries to the knee, such as ligament tears or fractures, are easier to develop a torn meniscus.

-Age-related degeneration
+Age-related Degeneration

-Symptoms of Torn Meniscus
+What are the Symptoms of Torn Meniscus

 Another common symptom of a torn meniscus is a clicking or popping sensation in the knee joint.
-This occurs when the torn edge of the meniscus catches on the articular cartilage in the knee joint, creating a snapping or popping sound.
-This sensation may be accompanied by discomfort or pain in the knee joint.
+Because the torn edge of the meniscus catches on the articular cartilage in the knee joint, it will create a snapping or popping sound.
+Accompanying with clicking or popping sensations, you could feel discomfort or pain in the knee joint.

 Will Walking on a Torn Meniscus Make it Worse?

 The answer is yes.
-Walking on a torn meniscus can potentially make it worse, depending on the severity and location of the tear.
-If you continue to walk on a torn meniscus, especially for an extended period, it can cause further damage to the damaged cartilage or make the existing injury more severe.
+Walking on a torn meniscus can make it worse, depending on the severity and location of the tear.
+If you continue to walk on a torn meniscus, especially for an extended period, it can cause further damage to cartilage or make the existing injury more severe.

 How to Treat Knee Meniscus

-Conservative treatments
+Conservative Treatments

 Medications

-Arthroscopic surgery & Physical therapy
+Arthroscopic Surgery & Physical Therapy

 Recovery from Torn Meniscus